lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/reax-silica.rst

 ..  container:: justify

-    So far, the input is very silica to what is seen in the other tutorials here.
-    Now let us enter the 3 most important line of a reaxff simulation:
+    So far, the input is very similar to what is seen in the other tutorials here, with some basic parameters being defined (units, atom_style and masses), and our data file being read.
+Now let us enter 3 crucial lines:

 ..  code-block:: lammps
     :caption: *to be copied in RelaxSilica/input.lammps*